numpy/numpy/doc/source/reference/arrays.maskna.rst

 The model adopted by NumPy for missing values is that NA is a placeholder for a value which is there, but is unknown to computations.
-The value may be temporarily hidden by the mask, or may be unknown for any reason, but all computations must reason as if there is a value in existence hidden in a box.
+The value may be temporarily hidden by the mask, or may be unknown for any reason.

 This model is layered on top of the existing NumPy dtypes, so the value behind the NA may be any value the dtype can take on.
-For example, an NA with a floating point dtype could be any finite number, Inf, or NaN, computations may not assume anything about its value.
+Consider substiting different values for the NA in a computation, and see what comes out.
+If different substitutions produce different outputs, that output must be NA as well.
+If all possible substitutions produce the same output, it is acceptable, though not strictly necessary, to return that output instead of an NA.

 A consequence of separating the NA model from the dtype is that unlike in R, NaNs are not considered to be NA.
 An NA is a value that is completely